Peh Chin Hua

 Peh Chin Hua (白振华 (Bái Zhènhuá); born 1947) is a former Singaporean politician.
-A member of the governing People's Action Party (PAP), he served as a Member of Parliament (MP) for Jalan Besar GRC from 1988 to 2001.
+A member of the governing People's Action Party (PAP), he served as a Member of Parliament (MP) for Jalan Besar Group Representation Constituency (GRC) between 1988 and 2001.
 He retired from politics in 2001.

 Political career

 Peh's career in public service spanned 25 years.
 He started out as the member of the Kim Seng Grassroots Organisation in 1973.
 He was appointed honorary secretary of the Kim Seng Community Centre Management Committee, and later served as the Chairman of the Kim Seng Citizens' Consultative Committee.

 Peh was first elected to the Singapore Parliament in 1988, when he won the constituency seat for Geylang West in the Jalan Besar GRC with 62.68% of total votes cast.
 He was re-elected in 1991 without contest and in 1997 with a landslide win against Singapore Democratic Party.
 He retired from politics on 3 November 2001.